PDC-support/arrhenius-benchmarks/GROMACS/navm-awh/readme.md

-# GROMACS navm ensemble benchmark
+# GROMACS navm-awh ensemble benchmark

 For a description of this case please see the [benchmark README file](./inputs//README)